 Using Apache Kafka for Stream Processing: Common Use Cases

 Using Apache Kafka for stream processing is a popular option for teams who want to manage and route their streaming data.
 Better yet, this approach can be applied to use cases across many industries.
-In this blog, we look at how Apache Kafka is used for stream processing and outline use cases for gaming, internet of things, and financial industries.
+In this blog, we look at how stream processing with Kafka works and outline use cases for gaming, internet of things, and financial industries.

 - About Apache Kafka

 - Streaming Data With Apache Kafka

 Apache Kafka is a popular open-source distributed event streaming platform that thousands of organizations use for high-performance data pipelines, streaming analytics, data integration, and streaming data for business-critical applications.
 Apache Kafka was created at LinkedIn and then donated to the Apache Foundation in 2011.
 It has become the open source technology of choice for streaming data at scale.

 Get an overview of Apache Kafka here >>

 There are many use cases of production applications using Apache Kafka that demonstrate how it can handle millions of events.
 One of the advantages of Apache Kafka is that it’s not “attached” to any specific programming language (unlike many legacy middleware technologies).
 Apache Kafka is at another layer in the stack where any application can be easily integrated to facilitate the transferring and storing of events, messages, or transactions in any direction.

 Streaming data refers to sending or receiving data in real-time from sources such as IoT devices, mobile phones, setup boxes, databases, data lakes, cloud services, or any other sources of data.

 With Apache Kafka, events are managed in real-time and routed from different sources to different destinations continuously.
 This is done with all the necessary controls for dependable usability to write, store, and process small and large volumes of data.
 Apache Kafka also offers flexibility to be distributed on any platform, from bare-metal hardware to virtual machines and containers.